 There’s an orchard not too far from my front door that also does a nice job with flowers.
-Since it was going to be my wife’s birthday the next day, I decided to drive out there this past Tuesday to get a bunch because, you know, one can’t go wrong with flowers.
+Since it was going to be my wife’s birthday the next day, I decided to drive out there to get a bunch because, you know, one can’t go wrong with flowers.

 When I walked in, I didn’t see any flower arrangements on display, so I asked if they had any somewhere else.
 The woman told me that they could put something together, which sounded fine.
 “I’ll wander around outside and stop back in about fifteen minutes,” I said.